 Directionally challenged...comicly so.

-Thanks to all the Vendors that supported the 5th annual Hoosier Hang gear drawing!
+Thanks to all the Vendors that supported the 2015 Hoosier Halloween Hang gear drawing!

 No issues with sitting in the hammock, which I do all the time.
 FWIW, I do not use a ridge line with this hammock.
 I tried it with many lengths and was just never happy with it.
 And I probably hang with more sag or arch in the hammock than most people do.
 It works for me though.